jenweber/empress-blog-jenweber/content/remodeling-an-ember-app---testing.md

   },
 ```

-We only needed to ignore two rules in our `.template-lintrc.js`, we only needed to add two rule ignores.
+We only needed to ignore two rules in our `.template-lintrc.js`.
 We can learn all about why these rules exist by searching for the rule name in [`eslint-plugin-ember` source code](https://github.com/ember-cli/eslint-plugin-ember).
 The file name matches the rule that shows up in the warnings.
 You can find it quickly on GitHub by pressing the letter `T` from the repository's main page and typing in the name of the rule.

 ```js
 // excerpt from .template-lintrc.js